mnemnion/JLpeg.jl/docs/src/index.md

 grammar which will do this, however.

-If you have a grammar where some paired regions may be implicitly closed, you can use `K(patt, :tag, :always)` to automatically close the mark; this check succeeds whether the mark exists or not.
+If you have a grammar where some paired regions may be implicitly closed, you can use `K(patt, :tag, :always)` to close the mark by fiat; this check succeeds whether the mark exists or not.
 If you want the check to fail if the mark doesn't exist, use `K(patt, :tag, :close)` instead.
 This comes up in Markdown parsing, where, for example, `**` for emphasis is allowed to end when the paragraph ends, without needing to be closed.